maueroats/teaching/content/intermediate-cs/pv-proj/pv-proj-quiz.md

 ---

 **Match the number**.
 In this game you have a goal number, picked randomly by the computer.
-You start with 0 and 0 numerical velocity.
+You start with 0 number displayed and 0 numerical velocity.

 * Up arrow increase velocity.
 * Down arrow decrease velocity.